Keanaust/AdventureWorks-Power-BI-Report/README.md

 ## Getting Started

 1. Open the `.pbix` file in Power BI Desktop
-2. Ensure the `AdventureWorks` dataset is preloaded or accessible (if external connection is used)
+2. Ensure the Microsoft sample dataset is preloaded or accessible (if external connection is used)
 3. Explore each report tab for detailed insights
 4. Interact with slicers, filters, and visualizations to analyze data

 ##  Requirements

 - Power BI Desktop (May 2021 or later recommended)
-- Optional: Access to original AdventureWorks database for refresh
+- Optional: Access to original Microsoft database for refresh

 ## Skills Demonstrated